Compact Manifolds with Unbounded Nilpotent Fundamental Groups and Positive Ricci Curvature: Introduction

 We recall that the fundamental group of every closed manifold with $\mathrm{Ric}>0$ is finite, as a consequence of Myers' theorem.
 It is not the case that one has uniform finiteness, the easiest examples being the Lens spaces in dimension three.
 Similarly, one also knows that the fundamental group of every closed manifold with $\mathrm{Ric}\ge 0$ is virtually abelian, as a corollary of the Cheeger-Gromoll splitting theorem, see \cite[Theorem 3]{CheegerGromollRic}.

 On the other hand, in the noncompact case Wei constructed a family of complete $(M^n,g)$ with $\mathrm{Ric}\ge 0$ and for which $\pi_1$ is a nilpotent lattice \cite{Wei88}.
-Wilking refined Wei's construction more recently in \cite{Wilking00} and proved that any finitely generated virtually nilpotent group is the fundamental group of some complete (noncompact) $(M^n,g)$ with $\mathrm{Ric}\ge 0$, for some $n\in\mathbb{N}$.
+Wilking used Wei's construction later in \cite{Wilking00} and proved that any finitely generated virtually nilpotent group is the fundamental group of some complete (noncompact) $(M^n,g)$ with $\mathrm{Ric}\ge 0$, for some $n\in\mathbb{N}$.

 For manifolds $(M^n,g)$ with nonnegative sectional curvature, fundamental groups are virtually abelian without any compactness assumption, by the Cheeger-Gromoll soul theorem \cite{CheegerGromollsoul} (combined again with the splitting theorem).
 Fukaya and Yamaguchi conjectured in \cite{FukayaYamaguchi} that the fundamental group of any $(M^n,g)$ with $\mathrm{sec}\ge 0$ should have an abelian subgroup with index bounded by a dimensional constant $C(n)$.
 Their conjecture remains open.\\